Names on the buses

 862 James Williamson

 Connections with Brighton and Hove : James Williamson could have been just another chemist but thanks to his association with George Albert Smith, he went down in history.
 The two men were among the early pioneers of film, operating late in the nineteenth century.
-Smith had a studio in St Ann’s Well Garden, then privately owned, and Williamson had his shop in Church Road, Hove.
-Born in Scotland, in 1855, Williamson moved south as a young man and was in Hove in 1886.
-Both he and Smith were members of the Hove Camera Club and Williamson was happy to give exhibitions.
+Born in Scotland, in 1855, Williamson moved south as a young man and opened a chemist's shop in Church Road, Hove in 1886.
+Both he and Smith were members of the Hove Camera Club, where Williamson exhibited the club's first film programme.
 He went full time into films in 1898 and made 39 films that year alone.
-Smith and Williamson made short, silent films which were innovative because they had a story line.
+Williamson made short, silent films which were innovative because they had a story line.
 Some of them were also comic.
 Williamson became a major producer in the first decade of the twentieth century with a thriving export trade to the USA.
 He made 50 films a year in the decade from 1902 and eventually moved to London after establishing a works in Cambridge Grove, Hove.
 In the capital he ran a successful business manufacturing film apparatus and developing film.
 He died in Richmond in 1933.